Semler Scientific, Inc. (OTCMKTS:SMLR) CEO Douglas Murphy-Chutorian Sells 1,250 Shares

 Douglas Murphy-Chutorian also recently made the following trade(s):

-A number of research analysts have recently issued reports on the company.
-B. Riley raised their price objective on Semler Scientific from $147.00 to $151.00 and gave the company a “buy” rating in a research note on Tuesday, May 4th.
-Zacks Investment Research cut Semler Scientific from a “buy” rating to a “hold” rating in a research note on Thursday, July 8th.
+SMLR has been the topic of several analyst reports.
+B. Riley lifted their target price on shares of Semler Scientific from $147.00 to $151.00 and gave the company a “buy” rating in a report on Tuesday, May 4th.
+Zacks Investment Research downgraded shares of Semler Scientific from a “buy” rating to a “hold” rating in a report on Thursday, July 8th.

 About Semler Scientific